davea42/tsearch-code/README.md

 to be malloc'd and filled in, whether for tfind, tdelete, or tsearch.

-It's not really easy to understand precisely what any call did.
+It's harder than it needs to be to understand precisely what any call did.
+There is no specific way to know if the functions are really returning because of an error.

     tfind:
         non-null returns: success, action succeeded
             The returned pointer to a MYSTR is the value.